Your Guide to Reaching Lago di Braies: The Starting Point of the Alta Via 1

 Route: Cortina → Dobbiaco → Braies Valley → Lago di Braies.

-The drive passes through Tre Cime Natural Park, with incredible views.
+This drive passes through Tre Cime Natural Park, offering incredible views.

 By Public Transport